VinayakFia/Obsidian/COMP4920/Assignment 1.md

 ## Draft 1

 **Expound Kantian ethics**
 Specifically, Kantian ethics is based on concept of the *categorical imperative*, which, in its original form, is based on the formulation: "Act only according to that maxim whereby you can at the same time will that it should become a universal law".
-A moral agent must first reduce a proposed action to a maxim, after which they must reason whether said maxim
+A moral agent must first reduce a proposed action to a maxim, after which they must reason whether they will said maxim to become moral law.